The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 Millet flour

 Millet flour is naturally alkaline and easy to digest which is great for individuals with digestive issues.
-Because it acts as a prebiotic, it supports the development of a healthy gut flora.
+Because it acts as a prebiotic, it supports the development of healthy gut flora.

 Potato starch